preservim/vim-litecorrect/README.markdown

 Features of this plugin:

-* Focused on the most common of typos that we make
+* Focused on the most common of typos
-* Uses Vim’s `iabbrev`
+* Pure Vimscript where mechanism is `iabbrev`
+* Limited to a maximum of 350 default entries for quick load (now near that limit)
 * Buffer-scoped behavior
-* User-extensible
-* Limited to a maximum of 500 entries for quick load (currently at ~350)

 Note that this plugin is not intended to be a replacement for teh spell checker in Vim.
 It’s best used with spell-check enabled.